ColonelPanicc/n64all/README.md

 # N64 All
 A project for DurHack 2018.

-Designed by George Price, Ryan Collins, Mike Croall, Oliver McCloud, John Jennings and Sara Chen.
+Designed by John Jennings, George Price, Ryan Collins, Mike Croall, Oliver McCloud, and Sara Chen.